Intensity (film): Plot

 When Vess is late returning to work after the Thanksgiving holiday, he lies and tells his boss he had to make a last-minute trip to Portland and got home later than expected.
 He departs, leaving Chyna chained to the dining room table.
-She watches in horror as one of Vess's other captives escapes from a drain hatch in his backyard, only to be mauled to death by Vess's bloodthirsty German Shepherds.
+She watches in horror as one of Vess's other captives escapes from a drain hatch in his backyard, only to be mauled to death by his bloodthirsty German Shepherds.
 Chyna manages to free herself and seizes the opportunity to escape with Ariel.
-After dressing in Vess's dog-training gear and spraying ammonia in the eyes of his dogs, Chyna attempts to flee with Ariel in Vess's mobile home, but unwittingly triggers an alarm that causes him to return home early.
+After dressing in Vess's dog-training gear and spraying ammonia in the eyes of his dogs, Chyna attempts to flee with Ariel in Vess's RV, but unwittingly triggers an alarm that causes him to return home early.

 Before they can make their escape, an unmarked vehicle and a police car arrive.
-Although Chyna believes Vess to be in the unmarked vehicle driven by Trevaine, it is revealed that Vess is actually a Sheriff who emerges from the police car and opens fire on Trevaine, killing him before turning his attention to the mobile home.
+Although Chyna believes Vess to be in the unmarked vehicle driven by Trevaine, it is revealed that Vess is actually a sheriff who emerges from the police car and opens fire on Trevaine, killing him.
 Chyna and Ariel manage to escape back to Vess's house, where Chyna ultimately gets the better of Vess.
-She sets him on fire, confines him in Ariel's old room, and watches as he burns to death.

-In the aftermath, Chyna visits Ariel in a psychiatric hospital but is denied custody of her in a hearing; she is told that the young girl will require extensive therapy to recover from her trauma.
+She sets him on fire, confines him in Ariel's old room and watches as he burns to death.
+In the aftermath, Chyna visits Ariel in a psychiatric hospital but is denied custody of her; she is told that the young girl will require extensive therapy to recover from her trauma.
 As Chyna prepares to leave without her, Ariel, speaking for the first time, suddenly calls out to her the name "Badger", a character from a story Chyna had told her about to help bring her courage while escaping from Vess.
 The two embrace, and it is implied that Chyna's custody of Ariel was granted.